Texas Medical Board bans anonymous complaints

 A new state law takes effect this month which bans anonymous complaints from being considered by the Texas Medical Board.
 The new law has received mixed reviews from patients, advocacy groups, physicians, as well as politicians.

-If you are a physician and have received a complaint processed through the Texas Medical Board, contact the Texas health and corporate law attorneys of the Leichter Law Firm by calling 512-495-9995.
+If you are a physician and have received a complaint processed through the Texas Medical Board, contact the Texas health and corporate law attorneys of the Leichter Law Firm PC by calling (512) 495-9995.